matt-user/notes/ai-engineering.md

 * completions are based on predictions
 * parameter - variable within ML model that is updated during training
 * RAG - retrieval augmented generation, database to supplement

+## Chapter 4

+*

+## Chapter 6

+* context from RAG and agents
+* retrieve then generate
+* retriever and generator
+* query - retrieve data chunks most relevant to the query
+* sparse vector - vector with many zeros
+* dense vector - vector with few zeros
+* term based - relevance at lexical level
+* embedding based - relevance at semantic level

+## Chapter 8

+*